dipanshubatra/nova-mart-ecommerce/docs/tech-stack.md

 Potential technology enhancements for future versions:

-- Redis for distributed caching
 - Elasticsearch for advanced search capabilities
 - RabbitMQ or Kafka for message queuing
 - Kubernetes for container orchestration
 - GraphQL for flexible API queries
 - Microservices architecture for better scalability
+- Prometheus for advanced metrics collection
+- Jaeger or Zipkin for distributed tracing
+- Redis Cluster for enhanced caching scalability

 ## Conclusion